henryli-git/Bots/Excel_Combiner&Splitter/README.md

     *Accepts Excel files in xlsx format
-    *Excel file input can contain any number of spreadsheets *Sheets are combined by placing their columns of data next to each other in one sheet *When a file is split, there would be one sheet in each new file
+    *Excel file input can contain any number of spreadsheets *Sheets are combined by placing their columns of data next to each other in one sheet *For a file split, there would be one sheet in each new file

 ## Getting Started